ceph/ceph/doc/man/8/radosgw.rst

 Availability
 ============

-**radosgw** is part of the Ceph distributed file system.
+**radosgw** is part of the Ceph distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.